dldemoks/Joomla-2.5.x---Virtuemart-3/README.md

 Joomla
 ======
-Модуль оплаты Payeer
+Payment module Payeer

-Для установки модуля скачайте и распакуйте архив.
+To install the module, download and unzip the archive.
-Далее следуйте прилагаемой инструкции
+Then follow the attached instructions.

-Поддерживаемая версия CMS Joomla 2.5.x с установленным VirtueMart 3.x
+Support for CMS Joomla 2.5.x with VirtueMart 3.x installed